 The maintenance required for oak is usually minimal but varies upon how the wood is finished and the amount of traffic on the floor.
 If the wood is properly sealed then it can withstand great amounts of moisture, and usually performs better than most species.
 If your flooring is made of engineered wood, it’s important to remember it will withstand exposure to moisture better than solid wood planks.

 Oak is one of the densest hardwoods available, with white oak being just slightly denser than red oak.
-Both types are much denser than other popular hardwoods like yellow birch, black cherry and walnut.
-Because of this hardness, both types of oak are more durable, being resistant to denting and scratching than almost any other types of wood on the market.
+Both types are much denser than other popular hardwoods like yellow birch, black cherry, and walnut.
+Because of this hardness, both types of oak are more durable, being resistant to denting and scratching than almost any other type of wood on the market.

-Oak generally costs between $3.99 and $9.25 per board, although the prices of red and white oak varies depending on supply and demand.
-The size of the boards will have an affect on the price, as well, and the price differential between red and white oak can vary.
+Oak generally costs between $3.99 and $9.25 per board, although the prices of red and white oak vary depending on supply and demand.
+The size of the boards will have an effect on the price, as well, and the price differential between red and white oak can vary.

 Benefits of Oak Flooring Compared to Other Types of Wood

 As one of the most common types of wood flooring, Oak has many benefits that make it a top choice over other types of wood.
 Due to its harder grain, it stains evenly and with ease.
 This ability means there are numerous color options for the homeowner to choose from that aren’t available with other types of hardwood.
 You have a wide range of options for which shade of finish, from light to dark to choose from.

 The price tends to be on the lower side of the spectrum due to the short aging process for oak trees (around 20 years to reach maturity) and there is also more abundant in the United States than other species, making it more affordable.
 Also, installation usually tends to be easier because the grains of each individual plank can match up with one another than other types of hardwood.
 Their superior stability also means they’re easier to install.